richmahn/en_tn/1co/05/intro.md

 #### Structure and formatting ####

 Some translations set quotations from the Old Testament farther to the right on the page to make them easier to read.
-The ULB does this with the quoted words of verse 13.
+The ULT does this with the quoted words of verse 13.

 #### Important figures of speech in this chapter ####